 When you set up your account you will be assigned a URL that you can edit and customize.
 I would recommend using your name with your degree.
 The URL is pretty important because it’s what you will share with people when you want to direct them to your page.
 If you don’t have a core website you can share your LinkedIn URL at the bottom of your email.
 It’s a great way to direct people to what you want them to know about you.

 Biography (2000 characters)

-When I meet someone new and I want to know more about them, the first place I go is LinkedIn, and there’s nothing worse than going there and finding their name, institution, and nothing else.
+When I meet someone new and I want to know more about them, the first place I go is LinkedIn, and there’s nothing worse than going there and finding their name, institution, and nothing else (I call this a digital ghost town).
 So build a great bio.

 Most physicians are used to laundry list CVs that detail every career move they’ve ever made.
 Good stuff for treating insomnia, not so great for painting a picture of you.
 Leverage your bio space to create a narrative description of what you do and where you’re headed.
 Make it personal and compelling.
 Tell a story.
 Even if your experience is limited you can still let your passion shine through.

 A couple of more things to think about when crafting your LinkedIn bio: